jswymer/mydoctest/articles/madeira-powerbi.md

 In this example, *mybusiness* is the name of your Project "Madeira" service, and *CRONUS US* is the name of the demonstration company with *%20* representing the space in the name.
 To get the URL, in Project "Madeira", search for and open the **Web Services** page.
 This page lists the web services that are currently available, and you can copy the link from the **OData URL** field for one of the default OData web services.
 **Getting the web service access key**
-In order to use data from Project "Madeira", in Power BI, in the **Connect to Project "Madeira"** page, you must specify your user name,which is your email account, and a password.
+In order to use data from Project "Madeira", in Power BI, in the **Connect to Project "Madeira"** page, you must specify your user name, which is your email account, and a password.
 The password is the web service access key that is set up for your user account in Project "Madeira".
 To get a web service access key, in Project “Madeira”, search for the **Users** page, and then open the card for your user account.
 On the **Web Service Access** FastTab, copy the contents of the **Web Service Access Key** field.
 If the field is blank, in the ribbon, choose **Change Web Service Access Key**, choose the **Key Never Expires** field, and then choose the OK button.
 You can then copy the key.

 ## Getting Data from Project "Madeira"